marcusfrdk/tomlval/README.md

 # TOML Parser

-This is a lightweight TOML parser written in Python.
-It is designed with usability in mind, with a clean and simple, yet powerful API.
+A simple and easy to use TOML parser and validator for Python.